Attention NAE Members

 John L. Anderson is the president of the National Academy of Engineering since July 1, 2019.
 He was born in Wilmington, DE, and received his undergraduate degree from the University of Delaware in 1967 and a PhD degree from the University of Illinois at Urbana-Champaign in 1971, both in chemical engineering.
 He served as president of the ...

 Why Now?
 Net-zero emissions.
 As a goal, this is one of the most critical and defining challenges of the post-industrial era.
 Even today, we remain under the dense cloud generated by the infrastructure upon which our modern technology was built and its effectiveness is dependent.
 With all of our creativity and capability, rising from under this cloud to achieve the net-zero standard would require enormous coordination and cooperation across sectors, industries and nations.
 This is the time for engineers to partner with other sectors and prepare for bold action.

 Why NAE?
 The 2022 NAE Annual Meeting taps into the depth of knowledge of our member-experts whose expertise covers a broad range of energy topics including solar power, renewable energy, modular reactors, and more.
 Their decades-long experience finding creative solutions, researching data and sharing information provide insights into technology pathways to a clean energy transition.

 Attend.
 Absorb.
 Collaborate.
 Act.
-Register now for the 2022 NAE Annual Meeting.

 New Member Inductions